Road Rules in Queensland

 When exiting a roundabout in Queensland, you are required to use your left indicator.
 This is the case whether you are turning left, right or traveling straight through the roundabout.

-U-turns at traffic lights
+U-turns at traffic lights or crossings

 Passing a cyclist

 When you are passing a cyclist in an area where the speed limit is 60 or less, you are required to leave a minimum distance of one metre.
 If you are passing a cyclist in an area where the speed limit is more than 60, you must leave 1.5metres distance.
+The penalty for failing to keep a safe distance is a fine of up to 40 penalty units.

 When passing a cyclist, you are allowed to drive over centre lines on a two-way road, straddle or cross a lane line on a multi-lane road or drive over a traffic island, provided it is safe to do so.

 When driving, you are not allowed to have a mobile phone in your hand at any time.
-This is the case even while you are stopped at light or in a traffic jam.
+This is the case even while you are stopped at lights or in a traffic jam.
 You are allowed to use your phone only if it can be operated without touching any part of the phone, such as by voice activation.

 Driving in the right lane